okpunosolomon/Inventory-and-Supply-Chain-Management-Analysis-/README.md

 **Solution:**
 This project delivers an **interactive Power BI dashboard** that consolidates key operational metrics into one analytical view.
-It enables decision-makers to evaluate **warehouse utilization, transportation cost, order accuracy, and lead time** — providing a data-driven foundation for improving overall supply chain performance.
+It enables decision-makers to evaluate **warehouse utilization, transportation cost, order accuracy, and lead time**, providing a data-driven foundation for improving overall supply chain performance.

 **Impact:**